(3 votes, average: 5.00 out of 5)

 ServerAlias abc.com

-You’ll have to use your domain name and replace it with ‘abc.com’ here.
+You’ll have to use your actual domain name and replace it with ‘abc.com’ here.
 However, you may lack a configuration file.
 If so, create it using this command:

 nano /etc/httpd/conf.d/domainname.conf